 - 8.1 Most parents can look after their children without the need of help other than from their family or friends.
-However, some parents may need additional help from our School or other services such as the NHS.
-Early help is support for children of all ages that improves a family's resilience and outcomes or reduces the chance of a problem getting worse.
-Providing help early is more effective in promoting the welfare of children than reacting later. - 8.2 Any child may benefit from early help, but all staff should be particularly alert to the potential need for early help for the children identified in part 4 of the main policy document. - 8.3 Our School works together with other agencies to provide a coordinated offer of early help, in line with Working Together to Safeguard Children December 2023 and local guidance, to any child who needs it.
+However, some parents may need additional help from our school or other services such as the NHS.
+Providing help early is more effective in promoting the welfare of children than reacting later. - 8.2 Any child may benefit from early help, but all staff should be particularly alert to the potential need for early help for the children identified in part 4 of the main policy document.

-- 8.4 We pool our knowledge within the School and with other agencies about which families or children need additional support in a range of ways so that we can work out how best to help them.
+- 8.3 Our school works together with other agencies to provide a coordinated offer of early help, in line with Working Together to Safeguard Children July 2018 and local guidance, to any child who needs it. - 8.4 We pool our knowledge within the school and with other agencies about which families or children need additional support in a range of ways so that we can work out how best to help them.
 We use the East Sussex Safeguarding Continuum of Need tool to identify what level of need the child or their family has. - 8.5 We work closely with targeted early help services and Children's Social Care if we feel families need more support and input, or children are at risk of harm, and we will continue to provide support if other services are also needed. - 8.6 We talk to the family about referral to a targeted early help service and explain that there may be a need to involve other professionals, including talking to a social worker about our concerns.
 We will seek the family's consent for the referral. - 8.7 If the family does not consent to an early help service, we make an assessment about whether the needs of the child will escalate, or the child will become unsafe without help.
 If our assessment is that the needs or concerns will escalate, then we will contact the Children's Social Care Single Point of Advice for a consultation with a qualified social worker in order to make a shared decision about whether the level of concerns calls for a referral to Children's Social Care.